-As you complete this process, note if there are any team values that differ from the company values.
-Because customer support fulfills a specific, quantifiable role in every organization, they don’t have to be the same but, ideally, they’re not directly opposed, either.
+As you complete this process, note if there are any team values that differ from your company values.
+Because customer support fulfills a specific, quantifiable role in every organization, they don’t have to be the same, but they ideally won’t be directly opposed.

-2. Imagine how a support team can embody those values
+Define how your team will embody those values

 - What does this value mean to us?